 Alternatives to high-cost loans

-If you need extra cash fast, other options may include …
+If you need extra cash fast, here are some other options to consider.

 - Payday alternative loans — If you’re a member of a federal credit union, you may be able to qualify for a payday alternative loan.
-These can range from $200 to $1,000 and have terms of one to six months.
+These can range up to $2,000 and have terms up to 12 months.
 You may be charged an application fee of up to $20, but interest rates are capped at 28% (though interest rates may change).

 - Installment loans for bad credit — Some lenders specialize in offering personal loans to people with poor credit or little or no credit history.

 - Credit cards — Credit cards aren’t known for their low interest rates.
 But APRs on credit cards are much lower than other types of short-term small-dollar loans.

 - Short-term bank loans — Some banks have started offering short-term small-dollar loans as an alternative to payday loans.
 They’re still an expensive option but typically have fewer fees and lower APRs than payday loans.

 If you’re worried about paying off debt because of the coronavirus pandemic, take a look at our tips for government resources as well as relief measures that credit card issuers and lenders are offering that might help.
 We’ve also got some general advice for paying down debt.